Are you heading out to the campground this summer with a toddler in tow? Below you’ll find our absolute best tips for camping with toddlers.

 Yes, this tip may be a bit noisy, but it is just genius!
 As long as your little one hasn’t pulled the bell off, or stopped moving, you’ll know where they are around the campsite.

 If you’re camping with only your toddler, locating your child should not be too challenging.
-However, if you’re camping trips are like ours, with three families, and a gaggle of roaming kids, locating a toddler can be a bit of a test sometimes.
+However, if your camping trips are like ours, with three families, and a gaggle of roaming kids, locating a toddler can be a bit of a test sometimes.
 So attach a bell and even if you can’t see them you will know they’re close by and when you do need to find them you’ll have an advantage.

 We use bear bells because they come on handy Velcro straps, make a relatively loud and clear ring, and are available for purchase everywhere around here!
 While the bears might be habituated to their sweet tinkling sounds, you will not be.